Buffy the Vampire Slayer: Spin-offs

 Buffy has inspired a range of official works, including television shows, books, comics, games, and podcasts.
 This expansion of the series encouraged use of the term "Buffyverse" to describe the franchise and the fictional universe in which Buffy and related stories take place.

 The franchise has inspired Buffy action figures and merchandise such as official Buffy/Angel magazines and Buffy companion books.
 Eden Studios has published a Buffy role-playing game, while Score Entertainment has released a Buffy Collectible Card Game.

-Continuations
+Comic books continuation

 The story line was continued in a series of comic books produced by Joss Whedon and published by Dark Horse Comics, which serve as a canonical continuation of the television series.
 The series began in 2007 with Buffy the Vampire Slayer Season Eight and was followed by Buffy the Vampire Slayer Season Nine in 2011, Buffy the Vampire Slayer Season Ten in 2014, Buffy the Vampire Slayer Season Eleven in 2016, and Buffy the Vampire Slayer Season Twelve in 2018.